 All LOA requests must be approved by the Program Director.
 The LOA status must not exceed 180 days within any 12-month period.
 Students must submit their LOA request in writing and approval requires the student's financial account to be paid in full.
 All loans and grants will be returned as appropriate to parties or disbursements rescheduled for the term of an approved LOA.
 No monetary charges or accumulated absences will be assessed to the student on approved LOA.

-If the student does not resume attendance on or before the approved return date, the student will be withdrawn from the program and the date that the LOA was approved will be considered the last date of attendance for refund purposes.
+If the student does not resume attendance on or before the approved return date, the student will be withdrawn from the program and the last documented date of attendance will be used for refund purposes.

 READMISSION